Qubit-Efficient Quantum Annealing for Stochastic Unit Commitment: Introduction

 \subsection{Contributions}

-This paper, for the first time, studies the efficient use of QA for solving SUC within the BD framework.
-Combining the Powell-Hestenes-Rockafellar Augmented Lagrangian Multiplier (PHR-ALM) and Direct-extended ADMM (D-ADMM), Quantum-based PHR ADMM (QPHR-ADMM) is proposed to significantly reduce the qubit overhead, improve the QC accuracy, and enhance computational efficiency.
-The contributions of this paper can be summarized as:
+This paper studies the efficient use of QA for solving SUC within the BD framework.
+Combining the Powell-Hestenes-Rockafellar Augmented Lagrangian Multiplier (PHR-ALM) and Direct-extended ADMM (D-ADMM), Quantum-based PHR ADMM (QPHR-ADMM) is proposed.
+The qubit occupation of the proposed method does not scale with the number of Benders iteration nor the number of generators, leaving it scalability for large-scale power system testbed with limited quantum resources.
+Detailed contributions of this paper are summarized as:

-\begin{enumerate} \item{Compared with conventional QC algorithms that handle inequality constraints with binary-encoded slack variables, the proposed PHR-ALM method eliminates slack variables within the BD framework.
-We theoretically demonstrate that this method breaks down the linear dependency between the number of qubits and the number of BD iterations. }
+\begin{enumerate}[leftmargin=*] \item{The PHR-ALM method is proposed to \emph{completely eliminate} the need of slack variables for inequality constraint embedding within the BD framework, which breaks down the linear dependency between the number of qubits and the number of BD iterations.}

-\item{By integrating with D-ADMM algorithm, QPHR-ADMM can break large-scale SUC into smaller blocks, which further reduces qubit numbers and enables a sequential solution.
-We theoretically prove that the proposed algorithm reduces the multiple linear space complexities into a constant which equals to the time horizon of the SUC or the pre-defined precision in binary encoding.}
+\item{Within each BD iteration, a D-ADMM algorithm is designed to decomposes large-scale SUC into smaller blocks, enabling sequential solves and eliminating the linear scaling with the number of generators; the resulting complexity depends primarily on the time horizon and the binary-encoding precision.}

-\item For both PHR-ALM and D-ADMM, we provide an analytical derivation of their QUBO and Hamiltonian representations, making them directly implementable with QA algorithms.
-Through a case study on SUC, we demonstrate that the proposed approach eliminates the need for auxiliary qubits on QPUs compared to basic QA while achieving superior qubit efficiency.
+\item For both PHR-ALM and D-ADMM, we provide analytical derivations of their QUBO and Hamiltonian representations, making them directly implementable with QA algorithms. \end{enumerate}

+By the above contributions, this work is able to extend the previous application of QA for large-scale UC problem.
+Notably, Prior works \cite{Halffmann2022QCApproach,Paterakis2023hybridQC,Ling2025hybridQA} on D-Wave QPUs are usually restricted to systems with maximum 15 units and often do not consider a full 24-hour scheduling horizon.
+By contrast, through various case studies on synthetic, 4-generator, and realistic IEEE bus-118 test cases, we demonstrate the qubit and computational time efficiencies as well as the scalability of the proposed algorithm, compared to baseline quantum methods.